MicrosoftDocs/SupportArticles-docs/Viva/Glint/data-file-upload/fix-upload-invalid-unexpected-values-warnings.md

    **Note**: The header row isn't included in the row count.
 For example, if the warning indicates line 20, go to row 21.
 1. Replace the invalid **Locale** value with a valid value.
 For a list of valid language code values, download the [Viva Glint Employee Attribute Template](https://www.microsoft.com/en-us/download/details.aspx?id=105533), select the **Language Codes** worksheet, and then check the values in the **Language Code** column.
-1. Save the file and then upload it again to Viva Glint.
+1. Save the file and upload it again to Viva Glint.

 ## INVALID_USER_TIMEZONE